itsjunetime/smserver/docs/API.md

 # `/send` requests

 Requests to this url are all sent using `POST`, are what are used to send texts and attachments.
-There are two arguments that can be sent to this, and it accepts multiple files as well.
+There are four arguments that can be sent to this, and it accepts multiple files as well.
+For the text to actually send, you must include the chat, and then either at least 1 file, or something that is more than 0 characters for one of the other parameters.

 As with all other requests (besides to the gatekeeper), you must authenticate before sending any requests to this url, or else nothing will happen.